amitkr209/Python_and_R_Projects/README.md

 ## Investigate Median Salary Vs Skill for Data Analysts in Globally
 Next, I narrowed my analysis and focused only on data analyst roles.
 I looked at the highest-paid skills and the most in-demand skills.
 I used two bar charts to showcase these.

+*Note:*
-*Note: We excluded data from **India** because the number of data jobs with non-null values in `salary_year_avg` is very limited.
-Including this data could skew the analysis and lead to misleading conclusions.
+*We excluded data from **India** because the number of data jobs with non-null values in `salary_year_avg` is very limited.
+Including this data could skew the analysis and lead to misleading conclusions.*

-we conducted our analysis using data from the global market to ensure more accurate and comprehensive insights.*
+*We conducted our analysis using data from the global market to ensure more accurate and comprehensive insights.*

 ### Visualize Data
 ``` python